containers/podman-machine-cni/README.md

+# Deprecated

+This repository is no longer maintained.
+The core logic has been merged into [podman as of v4.0](https://github.com/containers/podman/pull/12283).

 # podman-machine-cni

 This plugin collects the port information of the container and sends information to a server on the host